Text consolidated by Valsts valodas centrs (State

 companies - for at least three years from the day when the

-relevant workplace was ensured for the first time, except for the
+relevant workplace was ensured for the first time, except when a

-5) direct taxes - enterprise income tax and immovable
+5) direct taxes - the enterprise income tax and

 6) accumulated sum of eligible costs: